andrewhao/dddrail-talk/README.md

 This is actually also modeling the *solution space* - that is, your software system should only ever enscapulate the linguistic driver.

+### Ubiquitous language:

+The phrase "The driver makes a delivery" has different meanings in different contexts.
+A delivery could be a food order in the Delivery context, or it could be a human ride-along trip in the Rides context.

+### Step 1: Visualize it.

+* Find a diagram.
+* Railroady is a gem that prints UML diagram.
+* Draw it out in Visio.
+Or Powerpoint.
+* PlantUML
+Print out a list of classes and put it all on cards.

+Print this out.
+Don't just keep it virtual.

+You will have a conversation.
+Keep it open for change.

+### Step 2: Talk about it.

+Bring in people from each of your core business units, or schedule time with them on their calendars.
+Have them look at the domain models.
+Do they agree with the names, or core interactions?

+### Misc takeaways

+Your database is NOT your model.

+AR pitfall - not everything needs to be an AR object.
+Think VERY HARD about whether something needs to be persisted in the table.
+Maybe you can build models on the fly.
+Or from other data sources. app/models can contain non-AR objects!